slama07/hw4_source/README.md

-To execute the program, you must have 2 additional arguments: number of iterations, path where you want the file to be saved
+To execute the program, you must have 2 additional arguments: size of board, path where you want the file to be saved

 Run:      mpiexec -n <comm_sz> ./hw4 4 Comparison/Code_1